-Judy Garland, Mickey Rooney, Elizabeth Taylor and Joan Crawford essentially grew up on the studio campus -– school tutors included.
+Judy Garland, Mickey Rooney, Elizabeth Taylor and Joan Crawford essentially grew up on the studio campus with school tutors.
 Clark Gable, Sidney Poitier, Cary Grant and Spencer Tracy made so many hit movies for MGM, each has a building named after them on the campus.
-With that stable of studio assets, Sony Pictures Entertainment won an impressive 12 Oscars for Best Picture.
-See these cinematic treasures safely mounted in the Irving Thalberg Building lobby.
+With that stable of studio assets, Sony Pictures Entertainment won an impressive 12 Oscars for Best Picture safely mounted in the Irving Thalberg Building lobby.

 Wizard of Oz was scored in what is now called the Barbara Streisand Studio.
 Disney and Pixar filmmakers like the sound of the 72-channel analog sound mixer and the unique room acoustics.
 In fact, many music producers like Barbara Streisand and composers like John Williams of Steven Spielberg movies love recording here.
 The number of new school artists who record in these studios is longer than your arm.